 Science Leadership Academy students spoke about their learning experience at the school.
 How the Power of Interest Drives Learning.
 Teaching Strategies Peninsula Park In recent years researchers have begun to build a science of interest, investigating what interest is, how interest develops, what makes things interesting, and how we can cultivate interest in ourselves and others.

 They are finding that interest can help us think more clearly, understand more deeply, and remember more accurately.
 Edutopia.
 In the education world, the term student-centered classroom is one we hear a lot.
 And many educators would agree that when it comes to 21st-century learning, having a student-centered classroom is certainly a best practice.
 Whether you instruct first grade or university students, take some time to think about where you are with creating a learning space where your students have ample voice, engage frequently with each other, and are given opportunities to make choices.
 Guiding Questions Use these questions to reflect on the learning environment you design for students: In what ways do students feel respected, feel valued, and feel part of the whole group?
 Balancing Teacher Roles.
 How Students Lead the Learning Experience at Democratic Schools.
 Courtesy of Fairhaven School While teaching at Catholic and public schools in the 1990s, Mark McCaig and his wife, Kim, grew increasingly frustrated with the amount of time they were having to devote to managing behavior and teaching material that didn’t interest students.

 4 Steps to Becoming a Learner-Centered eLearning Professional Take a moment to step back from your role as an eLearning designer, instructor, or course developer and focus on yourself as a learner.
 Answer these questions: How do you learn best?
 What learning activities are the most motivational to you?
 How do you interact with other learners?
 Reading Comprehension and Considerate Text, Teaching Today, Glencoe Online.
 Addressing Our Needs: Maslow Comes to Life for Educators and Students.
 In the mid-1950s, humanistic psychologist Abraham Maslow created a theory of basic, psychological and self-fulfillment needs that motivate individuals to move consciously or subconsciously through levels or tiers based on our inner and outer satisfaction of those met or unmet needs.

 5 Tools to Help Students Learn How to Learn.
 Helping students learn how to learn: That’s what most educators strive for, and that’s the goal of inquiry learning.
 Student-Centered Learning: The First Steps Are the Hardest Ones.
 Educator Melba Smithwick never had too much difficulty trying out new ideas.
 Froyd_Stu-CenteredLearning.
 Student-Centered Learning Strategies for Math and Other Subjects.
 Editor's Note: Paul Bogdan was once an old-fashioned lecturing teacher centered secondary math teacher who left teaching for 14 years to build computer systems.
 BYOD Is Shortest Path To Student-Centered Learning.
 By its very nature, BYOD is authentic.
 My Views on Creating a Student-Centered Classroom.
 Recently I worked with a team of coaches (@twilhelmus, @lawilhelmus, @MrBrianBobbitt, @juliesteve4, @TechECoach, @mrg_3, and @stacymath7) and put on a days worth of professional development on creating the student-centered classroom.

 Jones-Student-Centered.pdf.
 Center of Learning: Summary.
 Teacherlib_student_11mar09.
 CultureShift.pdf.
 Integrating-Technology-with-Student-Centered-Learning?ext= Student-Centered Learning.
 Student-centered learning or student-centered learning is an approach to education focusing on the needs of the students, rather than those of others involved in the educational process, such as teachers and administrators.

-In contrast, a course focused on learning mathematics might choose areas of mathematics to cover and methods of teaching which would be considered irrelevant by the student.
+This approach has many implications for the design of curriculum, course content, and interactivity of courses.
 AnYCreatingTechnology.
 TeacherCenteredVsLearnerCenteredParadigms.
 Teacher vs Learner centered instruction.
 How Can Teachers Create a Learner-Centered Environment? - Leading From the Classroom.